 Yes and no. When we started eating WFPB, we had just one of our five collective kids at home and he split his time between our home and his dad’s.
 He was not so excited about it all, but did come to enjoy evaluating various burger patty blends, making fresh corn tortillas, and many taco recipes.
 One of our daughters, away from home in her early 20s, went WFPB a month after we started and still does.
-She had been dealing with lumpy breast tissue since adolescence, and for each of the prior three years had had huge lumps removed surgically, each operation ending with “there’s another mass that we’ll need to remove soon.”
+She had been dealing with lumpy breast tissue since adolescence, and during each of the prior three years she’d have a huge lump removed surgically, each operation ending with “there’s another mass that we’ll need to remove soon.”
 That note was made shortly before she went WFPB, and any developing lumps are now gone; her most recent checkup shows she’s still all clear.

 If I had it to do over again, I would raise my children on a WFPB diet.

-When we started eating this way, we decided that we’d go plant-based at home but could go off plan and eat animal foods when eating out.
-The thought was that we’d keep animal protein below 5% of our diet, which was the threshold below which T. Colin Campbell did not see aggressive cancer activity in his studies.
+When Erin and I started eating this way, we decided that we’d go plant-based at home but could go off plan and eat animal foods when eating out.
+Our thinking was that we’d keep animal protein below 5% of our diet, which was the threshold below which T. Colin Campbell did not see aggressive cancer activity in his studies.

-My hubby will sometimes eat meat away from home, and I will occasionally have something with cheese or a baked item with butter and eggs, but increasingly we’d rather eat WFPB.
-In our experience eating animal-based food pretty quickly leaves us feeling uncomfortable or poorly (heavy-bellied, diarrhea, stomachache, pimples).
+Erin will sometimes eat meat away from home, and I will occasionally have something with a baked item with butter and eggs, but increasingly we do less of that.
+In our experience, eating animal-based food results in feeling unwell (heavy-bellied, diarrhea, stomachache, pimples).
 Prior to eating WFPB, we’d feel this way but accepted it as normal.
-Now normal feels so much better.
+Now normal feels so much better!
 Also, the more I’m learning about animal-based food and food safety practices in our country, the more often I’m just unwilling to chance eating it.
 For most of my life I assumed that if an item was sold in the grocery, it would be safe to eat.
 Government agencies in the civilized United States would see to that, right?
 I don’t assume that any longer.
 And no matter how well meaning the cook, he or she cannot “cook out” all the risks.